MrTomRod/Campus-Cloud-UniBe-Uploader/README.md

 # Campus-Cloud-UniBe-Uploader
-Upload single files to [campuscloud.unibe.ch](https://campuscloud.unibe.ch/) with this simple bash script!
+Upload a file or a folder to [campuscloud.unibe.ch](https://campuscloud.unibe.ch/) with this simple bash script!

 How to use the script to upload a file:

 `./campus-cloud-uploader.sh -l file.zip`

 It will prompt for your campus accounts username and password.
-The new file will be inside a new folder named: upload-date_username_random-letters (for example "2018.07.05-18.29.09_ueli_thaxBXx").
+Next, it will ask what name the top folder should have, suggesting it begin with the current date (for example "2018.07.05-18.29.09_").

-The script also supports sharing the file with others, even users outside the university:
+The script also supports sharing the uploaded file(s) with others, even users outside the university:

 `./campus-cloud-uploader.sh -l file.zip -e u1@example.com,u2@example.com -d 30`